 D.C. & Williamsburg: A Walk Through African-American History: From the Frederick Douglas National Historic Site to the Anacostia Community Museum, this tour teaches your students the important role African Americans played in our nation’s history.

-New York City: An African American Chronicle: Explore African American history and experience Harlem’s Apollo Theater, the African American Wax Museum, and Sugar Hill – home of Count Basie, Malcolm X, and Ralph Ellison.
+New York City and the Harlem Renaissance: Explore African American history and experience Harlem’s Apollo Theater, the African American Wax Museum, and Sugar Hill – home of Count Basie, Malcolm X, and Ralph Ellison.